National Student Survey (NSS)

 This voluntary survey is anonymous, and independently run by Ipsos.
 This means we don’t see the names of people who have completed the survey but, if enough people complete it, we will see all your comments and use those to improve the experience of students like you in the future.

-2. It’s easy to fill out
+2. It’s quick and easy to fill out

-It takes around 10 minutes to complete.
+The NSS only takes around 10 minutes to complete.
 You just need your 8-digit student number and a few personal details to confirm that you qualify for the survey.
 This information is not stored with your answers.

 3. You’ll make a real difference